niidl/niidl-server/README.md

   - [x] All comments/threads have markdown capability
 - [x] UI/UX
   - [x] Redirect to Thread/Project on creation
-  - [x] Cover messege box with login/signup display if not logged in
+  - [x] Cover message box with login/signup display if not logged in
   - [x] Search bar with past history

 #### V 1.1

 - [x] Cookie Modal on first login
-- [x] Split tags into categories (language/discriptors)
+- [x] Split tags into categories (language/descriptors)
 - [x] Validate GitHub owner so users can only upload their own projects
 - [x] Add profile pictures to messages
 - [x] Loading animation for transitions